 Indonesia and Malaysia share an archipelago, where islands large and small bask in the equatorial heat.
 Centuries of the spice trade have brought ships bearing spices, and the Indian influence brings complex spicing, combined with all the tropical notes of Thai and Vietnamese food.
-Many different ethnic traditions work side by side in a Malay restaurant, where some dishes seem more Chinese, others more like a blend of India and Thailand.
+Many different cultural traditions work side by side in a Malay restaurant, where some dishes seem more Chinese, others more like a blend of India and Thailand.

 The Philippines are also part of the region, where the foods have less dramatic contrasting flavors, but plenty of tropical excitement.
-Classic dishes like Beef or pork cooked with vinegar are tangy, but not quite so full of chiles.
+Classic dishes like beef or pork cooked with vinegar are tangy, but not quite so full of chiles.
 Crunchy Lumpia rolls are the region’s answer to eggrolls, with many vegetables in the filling, a fine, thin wrapper, and a tangy sweet and sour sauce.
 A Latin influence also bubbles through the cuisine, with dishes like flan.

 So pile on the fresh cilantro, mint and basil for a Vietnamese twist to your salad.
 Drop some red curry and coconut into a soup, and spark it with a little lime.
-Finley chop lemongrass and mix with soy sauce, and marinate chicken or seafood before grilling to serve on sticky rice, for a Laotian inspired meal.
+Finely chop lemongrass and mix with soy sauce, and marinate chicken or seafood before grilling to serve on sticky rice, for a Laotian inspired meal.
 Combine fish sauce and Indian curry spice in your meatballs for a Malay meal, and try stewing meats in a spicy, vinegar infused broth for a taste of the Philippines.

 You’ll feel more tropical with every spicy bite!